simbo1905/cu-final-mssql/readme.md

 cat mssql_service.yaml | oc create -f -
 ```

-Login to the web console and click on the logs tab of the POD check its healthy.
+Login to the web console and click on the logs tab of the POD check it is healthy.

 You now need to run the `SQLServer.sql` against the database to create the tables.
 Rather than creating a new image with the sql file in it with a mechanism